 In Canada, the crime of sexual assault covers a broad range of offences.
 The potential penalties if convicted may range from simple probation to a lengthy jail term.

-A sexual assault defence lawyer in Ontario can speak to you about your case if you are facing charges of this nature.
+A sexual assault defense lawyer in Ontario can speak to you about your case if you are facing charges of this nature.

 The Process if Someone is Found Guilty of Sexual Assault

 If an individual is convicted of sexual assault, occasionally, the presiding judge will immediately choose the punishment he or she feel fits the crime.
 More often, the sentencing of the accused is delayed for weeks pending the preparation of a pre-sentence report (“PSR”).

 A PSR is prepared by a probation officer.
 The probation officer will confer with people who know the person who has been convicted.
 The probation officer will then draft a history that details the background, education, work history, lifestyle, attitude, maturity level and prior criminal record of the accused.
 The judge will then review the PSR and all of the facts of the case and decide the punishment he or she deems appropriate.

 During the sentencing hearing, the victim is allowed to provide a written victim impact statement which is often read into the record with the consent of defence counsel.
 Assuming defence counsel disputes the contents of the victim impact statement, the victim will testify to same and be subject to cross examination by defence counsel.
 Some of the topics covered in a victim impact statement include:

 - Did you sustain any injuries?

 - Did you have to miss work because of any injuries?